Engineering-Research-and-Development/qu4lity-cloud-bridge/README.md

 </table>

-N.B **nginx** is configured to use **Basic authentication**, please remember either to configure it properly in _nginx_conf_ folder or to include the authorization header in your HTTP request as shown in the following example
+N.B **nginx** is configured to use **Basic authentication**, please remember either to configure it properly in _'nginx_conf'_ folder or to include the authorization header in your HTTP request as shown in the following example

 ##### Request Example